The City of Karratha Ranger Services can be contacted 24/7 on 9186 8555.

 - Off Road Vehicle Offenders

-Our 'Report it' online reporting tool allows you to quickly report damage to Council facilities, maintenance issues or suspicious activity such as illegal dumping or littering.
+Our 'Report it' online reporting tool allows you to quickly report damage to Council facilities, maintenance issues, off-road vehicles or suspicious activity such as illegal dumping or littering.
 To lodge a report, click here.

 Registration: All dogs in Western Australia over the age of three (3) months must be registered and microchipped.
 Read more about dog registration here.